yarinAl/MyShows/README.md

 ## ui

-- fix resolver needs to be a function (check deprecated)

 - search by name - every keystroke, from second character, call api get to search (api+ui)

-- responsive in other pages , show page already with episodes of first season

 - when going to previous page i want episodes from the same season i just entered the episode from season 1 press episode 1 --> go to episode 1 of first season pressing back --> show all episodes of same season (1 in that case)

+- responsive in other pages

 ## later